Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

                                  (default: true)
 [--use-short-options]            use the short option names for parsing
                                  (default: true)
+[--use-styles={always,never,file,tty}]
-[--use-styles-in-files]          use the colors and styles when STDOUT/STDERR
+                                 use the colors and styles "always", "never", or only when STDOUT/STDERR is ("tty") or is not ("file") a terminal (default: "tty") [--use-styles-in-files]          (DEPRECATED) use the colors and styles when STDOUT/STDERR is not a terminal, deprecated in favor of "--use-styles=always" (default:
+                                 false)
-                                 is not a terminal (default: false) [--version-exit-code=INT]        the exit code for version messages (default:
+[--version-exit-code=INT]        the exit code for version messages (default:
                                  0)
 [--version-number=VERSION]       the script's version number for the version